Click the cross to close this cookie notice. X

-Research undertaken by sports coach UK’s Development Lead Officer (children and schools) David Turner threw up some alarming statistics, which illustrate in the starkest terms possible the malignant threat eating disorders pose to an athlete’s career and long-term health, as well as the vital role coaches have to play in helping combat this threat.
+Research undertaken by UK Coaching Development Lead Officer David Turner uncovered some alarming statistics, which illustrate in the starkest terms possible the malignant threat eating disorders pose to an athlete’s career and long-term health, as well as the vital role coaches have to play in helping combat this threat.

 Perhaps the most troubling fact of them all is that eating disorders have the highest mortality rates of any mental illness, due to related medical conditions, such as depression – commonly referred to as ‘the silent killer’.

 * Health and Social Care Information Centre statistics, 2014

 These figures are a real wake-up call for coaches, who should strive to create a supportive environment for their athletes and be mindful of the impact of criticism and, it should go without saying, bullying (particularly in relation to weight and body composition).
 Prevention, after all, is better than cure.